clawpack/doc/doc/googleearth_plotting.rst

 An Example
 ----------

-To see what you can do, first you will need to download the `Google Earth`_ browser and download this example.
+Simulations of the Chile 2010 earthquake and tsunami are included as examples in the GeoClaw module of Clawpack.
+You can see the results of these simulations visualized in To see the results of this simulation visualized in Google Earth, `Google Earth`_ browser and

 .. _google_earth_requirements: